-The liquidity reserve (LCR) is defined as the NFH Group's liquid assets in relation to the net liquidity outflow 30 days ahead given a stress situation.
-As of December 31, 2019, the liquidity reserve at the total level for the NFH Group was 450%.
-The NFH Group has significant currencies in Norwegian, Swedish and Danish kroner, as well as the euro.
+The liquidity reserve (LCR) is defined as the banks's liquid assets in relation to the net liquidity outflow 30 days ahead given a stress situation.
+As of December 31, 2019, the liquidity reserve at the total level for the bank was 449%. the NFH group has significant currencies in Norwegian, Swedish and Danish kroner, as well as the euro.
 As of December 31, 2019, LCR was 321% in Norwegian kroner, 396% in Swedish kroner, 649% in Danish kroner and 167% in Euro.
 The statutory requirement for liquidity reserves per on 31 December 2019, the total level and for significant currencies is 100%, except for NOK where the requirement is 50%.